 5. Royal Star - A Bobby Talbert selection from Gist Texas.
 Fruit is a deep red, nearly purple mayhaw.
 It averages .75 inch in size.
 Royal Star is a very productive, uniform ripening mayhaw.
 Shatter resistance is very good with this tree and 95% of the fruit can be harvested at one time.
 Peak of blooming is after the very early varieties, but before the late ones.
 One attractive feature of this tree is the fact that it is completely thornless.
 It is susceptible to fire blight.

 6. Spectacular - Another large fruited thornless discovered by Bobby Talbert from East Texas.
 Fruit is larger than a quarter, the largest we cultivate.
 Production seems to vary based on factors encountered by different growers.
 This selection must have a pollinator, such as Texas Star or Royal Star.
 Peak blooming occurs early.
 Tree form is good, fruit holds well and a high percentage can be harvested with one shaking.
 This variety has shown to be very fire blight resistant.
 Fruit will bruise easily.

 7. Lil Deb - From the same neighborhood as Maxine, this inappropriately named tree (since it is without thorns) is a super early producer.
-Fire blight resistant and producing very large, fancy red fruit, it holds on the tree well and has a spendid shape.
+Fire blight resistant and producing very large, fancy red fruit, it holds on the tree well and has a spendid shape (like its namesake).

 8. Red Beauty 3 - From a large well shaped tree, very resistant to fire blight and a fairly heavy producer.
 Medium sized blood red fruit, 95% holding on tree until shaken.
 This fruit has given the highest Brix count (sugar content, strength of solution) of any we've tested.
 Great for improving the quality of jelly or any product made from the juice.